How to look for records of... British and Commonwealth prisoners of the Second World War and the Korean War

 Information on the index cards are partly in Japanese.
 For help translating some of these characters see the Dutch National Archives’ guide on translating Japanese POW cards (Note: this link will download a Pdf file).

 6.2 Prisoners of war held in Singapore camps (1942-1945)

-Browse in WO 367 for the names of some 13,500 allied prisoners of war and civilian internees held in Singapore camps (WO 367) on Findmypast (£).
+Search for the names of some 13,500 allied prisoners of war and civilian internees held in Singapore camps (WO 367) on Findmypast (£).
 They include both British prisoners of war and other nationalities.